Horseradish vs Radish - Health impact and Nutrition Comparison

 Introduction

 Horseradish is a root vegetable that has a pungent taste and odor.
-It is mainly used in the culinary world as a condiment but can also be used for cooking.
+It is mainly used in the culinary world as a condiment but also for cooking.

 Throughout old cultures, horseradish was famous for its medicinal purposes.
-Till today it is used as an ingredient in alternative medicine.
+Today, it is used as an ingredient in alternative medicine.

-It originated in southeast Europe and western Asia, but it is found almost everywhere throughout the world.
+It originated in southeast Europe and western Asia but is found almost everywhere.

-Radish was mostly found in the Asian continent; however, now it is spread worldwide like horseradish.
+Radish was mainly found in the Asian continent; however, now it is spread worldwide like horseradish.

 Nutrition